-One of the best sandy beaches for a day trip from London is Camber Sands in East Sussex.
+One of the best beach day trips from London is Camber Sands in East Sussex.
 Camber Sands has a long stretch of sandy beach and picturesque sand dunes, and at just over two hours away from London, it’s manageable for a day trip while also a great location to enjoy a weekend staycation.
 The drive to Camber Sands was fairly easy along a series of motorways and dual carriageways before taking a winding road to the coast through the beautiful countryside.

 Camber Sands is about five miles long of golden sand backed by beautiful dunes.
 From where we were, there was a small strip of calm, shallow water and then a sandbar of squelchy wet sand to cross before reaching the waves breaking at the shore.